jolantis/my-workflow/setup-osx.md

 ## 2. Full and clean OSX Install

 To make a full and clean OSX install have many steps that you have to follow.
-So, before any thing is very important create a boot disc with a OSX install file.
+So, before anything is very important create a boot disc with a OSX install file.
 I won't show how you make to format your Mac, but if you want learn, this site has a [good tutorial](http://lifehacker.com/how-to-create-an-os-x-mavericks-usb-installation-drive-1450280026) for this.

 ## 3. Run Software Update